alexaorrico/AirBnB_clone_v2/README.md

 Second part of Airbnb: Joann Vuong
 ## License
 Public Domain.
 No copy write protection.

+## This project is to be carried out in a team of two, by:
+Endurance Aneke and Abel Sekibaala.